 Screensavers make a fleeting appearance, as long as a computer stands idle.
 Even for those blink and its gone seconds, a screensaver can be put to a lot of creative uses.
 Let’s see how far the creative side of screensavers is being stretched.

 Walking away from your desk for some water-cooler chat?
 Secure your computer with a password protected screensaver.
 The password protection applies only if you use a log-on password.

-Read the Microsoft Help post to know the simple 3 steps to protect your files by using a screensaver password.
+Read the Microsoft Help post [No Longer Available] to know the simple 3 steps to protect your files by using a screensaver password.

 Make Your Own Desktop Art Gallery

 Last year’s post on 5 Ways to Make Your Own Screensavers took a look at some easy and quick ways to create your own screensavers.
 Once you know the How-to on screensavers, creating personalized screensavers is easy.
 There is no lack of ideas.